Welcome back to the EIB Network and your host Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies.

 The point is, relationships, you've got to play a little game.

-Can't act like you're totally into the person, and it's no challenge anymore, and they send you a packet.
+Can't act like you're totally into the person and it's no challenge anymore and they send you a packet.

 Your team will never do that.

-Well, part and parcel of that passion is sports, the the ability to express that passion is the escape it provides from the humdrum of the rest of your life.
+Well, part and parcel of that passion is sports, the ability to express that passion is the escape it provides from the humdrum of the rest of your life.

 If your team wins, it mitigates it somehow.

-If you if you just it just is that way.
+It just is that way.

 I've seen it over and over again.

-Okay, now take the NFL and what's been happening to it last two years, but particularly now just the last six months, the last three months, last three weeks.
+Okay, now take the NFL and what's been happening to it last two years, but particularly now just the last six months, last three months, last three weeks.

 It's not an escape anymore.